-Source: RAEX-Europe calculations based on data from the IMF and WB \Overall fiscal balance in IMF definition, that includes policy-based lending increase of quarterly y-o-y real GDP figures throughout 2021.
-We estimate real GDP growth of around 6% for 2021.
+Source: RAEX-Europe calculations based on data from the IMF and WB \Overall fiscal balance in IMF definition, that includes policy-based lending economy registered a real GDP growth of around 7,4% in 2021.
 The rebound in economic activity in Uzbekistan was, among other things, reflected in the growth of revenues from trade and paid services: in 2021 retail trade turnover increased by 12% in comparison with 2020.
 We have also observed growth of the amount of remittances to Uzbekistan, which has been one of the drivers of consumption and investment activity of Uzbek population.
 The rate of unemployment, although having declined to 9,5% in 2021 (10,5% in 2020), remains one of the restricting factors of the ratings.
-Inflation has decreased from 11,1% in 2020 to 10,0 percent in 2021, which is in line with the CBU's target.
-We also note the significant stabilization of the pandemic situation in the fourth quarter of 2021, as a result of active mass vaccination; however, potential negative developments of the pandemic might negatively affect the ratings.
-GDP per capita in PPP terms remains very low among regional peers1 (USD 8,5 th in 2021).
+Inflation has decreased from 11,1% in 2020 to 10,0 percent in 2021, which was in line with the CBU's target.
+GDP per capita in PPP terms still remains very low among regional peers1 (USD 8,6 th in 2021).
+Moreover, potential negative developments of the pandemic might negatively affect the ratings.